traefik/traefik/docs/content/providers/file.md

 ## Provider Configuration

-If you're in a hurry, maybe you'd rather go through the [static configuration](../reference/static-configuration/overview.md) and the [dynamic configuration](../reference/dynamic-configuration/file.md) references.
+If you're in a hurry, maybe you'd rather go through the [dynamic configuration](../reference/dynamic-configuration/file.md) references and the [static configuration](../reference/static-configuration/overview.md).

 ### `filename`

 Defines the path of the configuration file.